I liked everything about this conference: great speakers, great topics, useful information.

 Sometimes you’re the bug

 The panels were also fascinating, my favorite being a panel of CEOs of failed companies.
 Even though, startup experts and mentors tell you failure is good, you can learn from your failures they say, no one really wants to talk about them.
 It’s much more fun to brag about your successes (after the fact).
 Somehow Jill, with the help of Lisa Suennen (the Venture Valkyrie), was able to get three digital health CEOs to talk about the failures of their companies during a session titled, “Sometimes You’re the Windshield, Sometimes You’re the Bug: Lessons Learned From Broken Businesses.”
-The CEO’s that participated were David Dickinson, former CEO of Zeo, Rick Lee, Former Founder and CEO of Healthrageous (one of my all time favorite company names)and Zack Lynch, Co-founder and CEO of HealthRally.
+The CEO’s that participated were David Dickinson, former CEO of Zeo, Rick Lee, Former Founder and CEO of Healthrageous (one of my all time favorite company names)and Zack Lynch, Co-Founder and CEO of HealthRally.
 Each of these guys shared what happened to their company and what were the lessons they learned.
 Unsustainable business models or misunderstanding your market, pushed to scale too fast are all potentially controllable reasons why companies fail.
 Bad timing – launching an expensive product right before the great recession, is just bad luck.
 This was a terrific session moderated by none other than Lisa herself.

 Revenue-the metric of success

 So what are success factors for businesses?
-Anne DeGheest of HealthTech Capitol summed it up nicely when she said, in response to a presentation on how much money some digital health companies were raising, that we should not forget that the most important metric of success is revenue.
+Anne DeGheest of HealthTech Capital summed it up nicely when she said, in response to a presentation on how much money some digital health companies were raising, that we should not forget that the most important metric of success is revenue.
 You can count users (we used to call them eyeballs) and you can count investment dollars, but at the end of the day, the most important thing that successful companies do is to make money.

 I liked everything about this conference.
 The location was great although unusual being right next to the entrance to the Bay Bridge.
 The catered food was healthy and delicious.
 The conference was well-run – thanks to Jill keeping things on time.
 But, as I noted above, the best part was the program.
-Great speakers, great topics, useful information.
+Great speakers, great topics, and useful information.

 Watch the video interview with Jill: